 86. Law enforcement agencies should as far as possible work towards establishing channels for communication and dialogue between the various parties involved in assemblies, before and during the assembly, aimed at ensuring predictability, de-escalating tensions and resolving disputes.
 While engaging in such contact is generally good practice, participants and organisers cannot be required to do so.

-87. Where the presence of law enforcement officials is required, the policing of an assembly should be planned and conducted with the intention of enabling the assembly to take place as planned, and with a view to minimizing the potential for injury to any person and damage to property.
+87. Where the presence of law enforcement officials is required, the policing of an assembly should be planned and conducted with the intention of enabling the assembly to take place as planned by the participants and organizers, and with a view to minimizing the potential for injury to any person and damage to property.
 A plan should be elaborated for the policing of each assembly for which the authorities have received notification in advance, or are otherwise informed about, and through which public order may be affected.
 The plan should detail the instruction, equipping and deployment of all relevant officials and units.

 88. More generic contingency plans and training protocols should also be elaborated by relevant law enforcement agencies, in particular for the policing of assemblies for which the authorities are not notified in advance and which may affect public order.
 These include spontaneous assemblies and counter-assemblies.
 Clear command structures must exist to underpin accountability, as well as protocols for recording and documenting events, ensuring the identification of officers and reporting of any use of force.